cocodrino/pronouncingex/README.md

 ### the simplified version can be improved for future releases

-many thanks to [aparrish](https://github.com/aparrish/pronouncingjs) for the idea, this is a simplified version and use IPA instead of Arpabet
+many thanks to [aparrish](https://github.com/aparrish/pronouncingjs) for the idea, this is a simplified version and use IPA along with Arpabet